Expression

 Related concepts: EvaluationValue

-Closest Wikipedia entry: Expression (computer science) — In computer science, an expression is a syntactic entity in a programming language that may be evaluated to determine its value or fail to terminate, in which case the expression is undefined.
+Closest Wikipedia entry: Expression (computer science) — In computer science, an expression is a syntactic entity in a programming language that may be evaluated to determine its value.
 It is a combination of one or more constants, variables, functions, and operators that the programming language interprets (according to its particular rules of precedence and of association) and computes to produce ("to return", in a stateful environment) another value.
 This process, for mathematical expressions, is called evaluation.

 Misconceptions about Expression